marwanm-dev/Devto-clone/MISSING.md

 _NEEDS FINISHING_

-ReadingList, FAQ, About, Contact

 Auth0 Authentication

+Search queries must be from server to search and filter posts, tags, users and limiting them (Search page)

+FAQ, About, Contact

 Redirect to previous page he was on if refresh token expired and he was redirected to login and actually logged back

-Limiting posts && (search queries must be from server)

 _NEEDS FIX_

-Socket.io Realtime Notifications (do without setTimeout), resize onMobile, limit cuz it renders a lot, likeComment, replyComment
+Refetching on receiving a notification from socket.io but with a 1 sec delay setTimeout (do without setTimeout), do likeComment and replyComment

 Optimistic updates (Bookmarking post homepage, follow tags page not tag page)

-.ENV variables
+.ENV variables on client side

-Made a socket context instead of slice (STANDBY)
+Made a socket context instead of redux slice (STANDBY)

 OnEdit dashboard displays EditPost page before loading post (STANDBY)

 Flash on Saving a post (in PostsList)

-Reply deletion results in deleting the lowest reply until refresh
+deletion of a reply (only) results in deleting the lowest one on that comment until refresh

 Detection of what inputs changed on post edit (do not reupload the same image!)